aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/5-submit-data-to-chain.md

 };
 ```

-7. Update our UI with the following
+7. Update our UI with the following:

 ```jsx
 return (